jeromeguillaume/kong-plugin-http-log-proxy/README.md

 # Kong plugin: lets you send request and response logs to an HTTP server through a proxy

-The `http-log-proxy` plugin extends the capacity of [HTTP Log plugin](https://docs.konghq.com/hub/kong-inc/http-log/) by providing the proxy tunneling.
+The `http-log-proxy` plugin extends the capacity of [HTTP Log plugin](https://docs.konghq.com/hub/kong-inc/http-log/) by providing the proxy tunneling

 The proxy parameters are:
 - `http_proxy`: an URI to a proxy server to be used with HTTP requests